mlswg/mls-architecture/draft-ietf-mls-architecture.md

 of the message stream, but does allow the DS to attack post-compromise security to a limited extent.
 This threat can be mitigated by having initial keys expire.

-Initial keying material (KeyPackages) using the `basic` Credential type is more vulnerable to replacement by a malicious or compromised DS, as there is no built-in cryptographic binding between the identity and the public key of the client.
+Initial keying material (KeyPackages) using the `basic` credential type is more vulnerable to replacement by a malicious or compromised DS, as there is no built-in cryptographic binding between the identity and the public key of the client.

-> **Recommendation:** Prefer a Credential type in KeyPackages which includes a
+> **Recommendation:** Prefer a credential type in KeyPackages which includes a
 > strong cryptographic binding between the identity and its key (for example, the
-> `x509` Credential type).
-When using the `basic` Credential type, take extra
+> `x509` credential type).
+When using the `basic` credential type, take extra
 > care to verify the identity (typically out of band).

 #### Privacy of Delivery and Push Notifications

-Push-tokens provide an important mechanism that is often ignored from the standpoint of privacy considerations.
+push tokens provide an important mechanism that is often ignored from the standpoint of privacy considerations.
 In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
 This is to make sure that when